 Digital selling serves as an intermediary instrument between buyer and seller, allowing both potential customers and sellers first to become aware and then get to know things about each other before direct contact is initiated.
 This gained familiarity is mutually advantageous for both sides, as trust is earned while both buyers and sellers can observe each other’s behaviors and priorities via social media.

-The most powerful digital tool for building trust in a B2B context is LinkedIn, where professionals can share interesting articles and reports, connect based on topics and interests, and engage with each other in discussions when appropriate.
+The most powerful digital tool for building trust context is LinkedIn, where professionals can share interesting articles and reports, connect based on topics and interests, and engage with each other in discussions when appropriate.
 Statistics support this perception that social networks facilitate the building of trust.
 87% of B2B buyers on LinkedIn have a favorable impression of a salesperson who was introduced to them by someone who was already in their professional network.

 Digital Selling Helps Prospects Find You

-Interestingly, according to a LinkedIn research, 75% of B2B buyers use social media when making buying decisions.
+Interestingly, according to LinkedIn research, 75% of B2B buyers use social media when making buying decisions.
 That is why removing any obstacles between your company and potential customers is essential, and all company-related information must be easy to find and up-to-date on critical social media channels.

 To this end, LinkedIn is again a powerful tool.
 In fact, in the past handing out business cards was essential to doing business.
 Today it is your LinkedIn profile that needs to work for you to help you build your network and show others that you are a knowledgeable and well-connected player in your industry.
 Therefore, your LinkedIn profile needs to attract your target audience and be as detailed (yet also concise) as possible.